Towards an Unhackable Quantum Internet with Harvard and MIT

 In a classical network, if Alice in New York wants to send Bob in California a message, the message travels from coast to coast in more or less a straight line.
-Along the way, the signal passes through repeaters, where it is read, amplified and corrected for errors.
+Along the way, the signal passes through repeaters, where it is read, amplified, and corrected for errors.
 The whole process is at any point vulnerable to attacks.

 If Alice wants to send a quantum message, however, the process is different.
 Quantum networks use quantum particles of light — individual photons — to communicate quantum states of light over long distances.
 These networks have a trick that classical systems don’t: entanglement.

 Entanglement — what Einstein called “spooky action at a distance” — allows bits of information to be perfectly correlated across any distance.
 Because quantum systems can’t be observed without changing, Alice could use entanglement to message Bob without any fear of eavesdroppers.
-This notion is the foundation for applications such quantum cryptography — security that is guaranteed by the laws of quantum physics.
+This notion is the foundation for applications such as quantum cryptography — security that is guaranteed by the laws of quantum physics.

-Quantum communication over long distances, however, is also affected by conventional photon losses, which is one of the major obstacles for realizing large-scale quantum internet.
+Quantum communication over long distances, however, is also affected by conventional photon losses, which is one of the major obstacles to realizing large-scale quantum internet.
 But, the same physical principle that makes quantum communication ultra-secure also makes it impossible to use existing, classical repeaters to fix information loss.